hivemq/mqtt-cli/docs/_docs/hivemq/behavior-policy.md

 Update an existing behavior policy.
 The policy definition may be provided either directly from the command line or from a file.
-The provided policy id argument must match the ID in the policy definition.
+The provided policy id argument must match the id in the policy definition.

 ```
 mqtt hivemq behavior-policy update